BBC One "Virtual Globe" ident: Replacement

 The ident set was replaced following a detailed look at the corporate identity.
-Lambie Nairn, who carried out the investigation found that the current slanted logo did not work on screen well, and therefore suggested replacing it with a new logo featuring straightened boxes.
-The development of this new logo made the old one, still in use on the idents, redundant.
-Also, as part of this rethink, Lambie Nairn recommended using the BBC logo, with the service name after, instead of unique logos and numerals for each service, as this weakened the core brand.
+Lambie-Nairn, who carried out the investigation, found that the current slanted logo did not work on screen well, and therefore suggested replacing it with a new logo featuring straightened boxes.
+The development of this new logo made the old one, still in use on the idents, obsolete.
+Also, as part of this rethink, Lambie-Nairn recommended using the BBC logo, with the service name after, instead of unique logos and numerals for each service, as this weakened the core brand.
 As a result, he suggested that the identity be changed, with personality added through the ident subject rather than a logo.
 He therefore developed the idea of a hot-air balloon as the new idents.
 They went into service on 4 October 1997.